joesan/joesan-me/content/post/scala/scala-functors.md

 like telling to scala how to do, which is basically an imperative style of programming.
 We instead would want to say to Scala just what to do and, the programming language should figure out how to do.
 This is where our Functor intuition could help us out.

-Most of scala's context or containers have built in functor like capabilities.
+Most of scala's context have built in functor like capabilities.
 Let us get to the following example:

 ```scala
   val listOfSalary = List(200000, 100000, 400000, 600000, 700000, 350000)